Here’s how most people approach saving money:

 Not only can paying yourself first help to prepare you for a financial emergency, but it can also help you make progress on your financial goals.

-The pay yourself first method is especially well-suited for people who struggle with spending.
+The pay-yourself-first method is especially well-suited for people who struggle with spending.
 Think of it as a reverse budget.
 Rather than having to stick to your spending plan to save, you’ll be limited to spending what’s left after saving.

 I know how frustrating it can feel to be so determined to save, and yet you somehow never manage to.
 Paying yourself first is one of the best ways to reach your financial goals, even if you’ve struggled to do so in the past.
+Trust me – your future self will thank you.